 My name is Sean Blanchfield, and I am a technologist and entrepreneur from Dublin, Ireland.
 My most recent company was PageFair, where I was CEO and co-founder, helping web publishers stop revenue loss due to adblocking.
 PageFair was acquired by Blockthrough in late 2018.
 Prior to PageFair, I was best known as as the technical cofounder of Demonware, which pioneered online technology for the world’s leading video games, including Call of Duty and Guitar Hero, and which was acquired by the largest video games company in the world in 2007.
-I previously organized Techpreneurs, an informal but invite-only monthly meetup for 120+ Dublin startup founders.
-I sometimes write occasional pieces for Sunday newspapers, try to help young startups where I can, and have very occasionally invested.
-In my spare time I like to tinker with electronics, IOT and woodworking.
+I also founded and co-organize Techpreneurs, an invite-only monthly meetup for Irish technical founders.
+I have written occasional pieces for Sunday newspapers, try to help young startups where I can, and have very occasionally invested.

 I’ve been starting companies since I was 19, beginning with a web 1.0 consultancy in the mid 90s, and graduating through Phorest (then specializing in SMS groupware apps in early 2000s) to DemonWare, which I co-founded with Dylan Collins in 2003.

 We specialized in online video gaming.
-As Chief Technology Officer I had an amazing time hiring geniuses, inventing new technology to solve hard problems, throwing wild parties on double-decker buses in LA, and getting to work with the best companies in the business on popular Playstation and Xbox games like Guitar Hero and Call of Duty.
+I had an amazing time hiring geniuses, inventing new technology to solve hard problems, throwing wild parties on double-decker buses in LA, and getting to work with the best companies in the business on popular Playstation and Xbox games like Guitar Hero and Call of Duty.

 After DemonWare I immersed myself in web-based social gaming, a continuation of the arc of multiplayer gaming, distilled down and gone mainstream.
 With Brian McDonnell I re-engineered and run Utopia, which is a massively multiplayer team-based online strategy game.
-I believe it to be oldest running game of its kind, with an extremely dedicated base of users, many of whom have been playing since the game’s launch over 15 years ago.
+I believe it to be oldest running game of its kind, with an extremely dedicated base of users, many of whom have been playing since the game’s launch in the late 1990s.
 Utopia was acquired by MUGA Gaming in 2017.

-As a management consultant I took over the role of CTO in Jolt Online for six months in 2010.
+I was consulting CTO in Jolt Online for six months in 2010.
 Jolt made social games, and was founded by my former collaborator, Dylan Collins.
 After it was acquired by GameStop, Brian and I were brought in to rapidly build a technology team, and establish a new and effective culture that would support their work.

 After Jolt was Front Square, with Brian McDonnell and Geoff Beggs.
 We created an enterprise learning platform, with an initial focus on using social gaming to teach the principles of Lean Manufacturing.
 This scalably solved a very difficult education-delivery problem in the large enterprise.